qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 Grids
 -----

-With grids, you can add over your map information relative to its extent or coordinates, either in the map item projection or a different one.
+With grids, you can add, over your map, information relative to its extent or coordinates, either in the map item projection or a different one.
 The :guilabel:`Grids` group provides the possibility to add several grids to a map item.